Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 **Mar 04, 2024**

 Super chill day, watched a lot of berleezy and CoryxKenshin.
 Slept around 4 hrs, then went to DT, came back and napped until afternoon.
 Got some groceries, had ramen and porkchop for dinner.
-Also played some more ping pong.
+Also played some more ping pong

 &nbsp;